-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
-Marc was a Fellow in our Spring 2016 cohort in San Francisco who’s now working at Google as a Computational Linguist.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
+Abhishek was a Fellow in our Winter 2015 cohort in Washington, DC who landed a job as a Data Scientist at Samsung SDS.

 Tell us about your background.
 How did it set you up to be a great Data Scientist?

 One of the key contributions of my PhD work was that I was able to find the closed form characterization of maximum achievable anonymity in a simple Chaum Mix (the basic building blocks of an anonymous network).

 One important thing that I learnt from my PhD work was how to do research.
 This process consists of following four parts:

 - Find out an interesting problem to work on.